 Conclusion

-This study found that migration network matters in driving internal migration besides the characteristics of the head of the household and the socioeconomic conditions of the household.
-The percentage of migrant households is tent to be higher in a region with higher migration networks.
+This study found that the migration network matters in driving internal migration in addition to the characteristics of the head of the household and the socioeconomic conditions of the household.
+The percentage of migrant households tends to be higher in a region with higher migration networks.
 These results suggest that the government must regulate the migration flow to achieve economic and population equality between districts/cities.
 Furthermore, based on data exploration, the Bali and Nusa Tenggara islands have the lowest migration network compared to other islands in Indonesia.
 Meanwhile, Sumatra Island is the highest migration network among others.

 Although there is sufficient evidence to state that our estimation results are reliable, we are aware of the limitations of this study.
 As mentioned earlier, we did not receive information on when households migrated.
 Therefore, we cannot calculate a more precise migration network before a migration decision is made.
 Furthermore, we cannot carry out an analysis by looking at the short-term and long-term impacts of migration.
 Meanwhile, the literature states that the effect of the network is not only limited by area administratively but can be based on function, such as family network or community network.
 Based on this study's limitations, we suggest further research by separating the analysis according to short-term and long-term migration and considering other networks that might be important in driving migration.
 In addition, analysis of causal inferences can be considered to address potential endogeneity that may arise.